 skip to Main Content

-What should I do if my spouse isn’t following a custody order?
+What should I do if my spouse isn’t following custody orders?

-If you’re a non-custodial parent with a restrictive custody agreement, you probably cherish every moment you get to spend with your children.
+If you’re a non-custodial parent with a restrictive custody agreement through custody orders, you probably cherish every moment you get to spend with your children.
 For you, these visits are a way for you to remain connected to your children and ever-present in their lives.
 If you lost these moments, you might lose the relationship you’ve worked so hard to maintain.

 If you’re a non-custodial parent in Maryland and your former spouse is failing to comply with a custody order, then you should know that you have the right to obtain legal counsel and seek remedy from the court.
 So how should you go about enforcing your parental rights?
 Let’s take a look.